zanshin/dotfiles/README.markdown

     $ ln -s ~/.dotfiles/git/gitconfig ~/.gitconfig
     $ ln -s ~/.dotfiles/git/gitignore_global ~/.gitignore_global

-For machines where Sublime Text 2 cannot be installed, link `git/gitconfig_remote` instead.
-This will use `vimdiff` as the merge and diff tool rather than ST2.

 ## Mercurial (hg)
 For Mercurial configuration and global ignore files, create these symlinks: